 Lawrence Halprin is nationally recognized for his work in the areas of occupational safety and health and chemical regulation, representing companies and trade associations at the federal and state levels.
-His engineering and financial background have been invaluable to his clients in handling enforcement actions, in providing compliance counseling, and in evaluating and critiquing the Occupational Safety and Health Act (OSHA), the Environmental Protection Agency (EPA), the Mine Safety and Health Administration (MSHA), and the National Institute for Occupational Safety and Health (NIOSH) rulemaking proposals and policy initiatives.
+His engineering and financial background have been invaluable to his clients in handling enforcement actions, in providing compliance counseling, and in evaluating and critiquing rulemaking proposals and policy initiatives before the Occupational Safety and Health Administration (OSHA), the Environmental Protection Agency (EPA), the National Institute for Occupational Safety and Health (NIOSH), and the Alcohol and Tobacco Tax and Trade Bureau.
 On behalf of his clients, Lawrence has participated in almost every major OSHA rulemaking initiative over the past 25 years and numerous Cal-OSHA rulemakings.

 Lawrence has a hands-on familiarity with the manufacturing environment and represents clients in a broad range of industries, including aerospace, chemicals, construction, electronics, food, machinery, paper and forest products, petroleum, pharmaceuticals, plastics, steel, telecommunications, and transportation.

 His occupational safety and health practice covers:

 - Federal and state OSHA investigations and enforcement proceedings